valory-xyz/open-autonomy/docs/dev_mode.md

 ## General Guide

-Arbitrary agent services built with the {{open_autonomy}} framework can be run with the hot start functionality.
+Arbitrary agent services built with the {{open_autonomy}} framework can be run with the hot reload functionality.

 ### Environment setup